 Pound cake is one of the baking world’s finest examples of “less is more.”
 You just need a short list of ingredients to get a sweet, dense, buttery dessert.
 That’s my kind of baking!

-But now that I have finally made them, I can happily tell you that these cookies are so very, very good.
 They have a lovely sweetness that’s not overwhelming.
 They’re a little crispy on the outside, yet soft and cake-like in the center.
-They live up to their namesake in both flavor and texture!
+They certainly live up to their namesake in both flavor and texture!

 I followed the original recipe closely and also followed its lead by topping each cookie with a pecan half before baking.
 That simple addition is just perfect in my book.
 If you aren’t a nut fan, just omit them and enjoy your cookies with no accoutrements.

 One bit of warning before you start baking….
 I found that these cookies don’t get noticeably browned around the edges as they baked.
 I followed the recipe’s baking times and found that the higher time estimate in their range worked perfectly for me.

 In addition to their great taste, these cookies are also really quite lovely in appearance.
 They’d make wonderful gifts or a tasty addition to a cookie tray.
 As an added bonus, they stayed fresh-tasting for several days, too.
 We were still enjoying these about a week after I baked them!

 What?
 Pound cake cookies?
 My daughter would love these.
 They sound amazing!

 These really do taste like pound cake!
 I don’t have any pecans in the house, so I topped mine with a blanched almond.
 They look lovely!

 Jennifer,These look just wonderful.
 Can these be baked now and frozen for Christmas?